 ”Crypto is the most volatile asset out there” is what we always hear.
-However, stablecoins like USDC and USDT gave a medium of exchange in which traders can find almost the same comfort as with holding fiat.
+However, stablecoins like USDC and USDT gave a medium of exchange in which traders can find almost the same comfort as withholding fiat money.

 Stablecoins managed to create a degree of stability for traders and attract and give courage to more people to join the cryptocurrency world.